-For most people waking up bright and early on October 4th was just another day in the week.
+For most people waking up on the bright and early October 4th, it was just another day in the week.
 For me, I was anxiously awaiting to interview one of the most hardworking and empowering woman in the music industry.
-This wasn’t just another name to the resume, she also happens to be someone I heard frequently talked about in the highest regards with my mother…and still to this day.
-You could say it was a surreal quote on quote “things sometimes come full circle”.
+This wasn’t just another name to the resume; She also is someone I heard often talked about in the highest regards with my mother.
+You could say it fit the “things sometimes come full circle” quote perfectly.

-In the hectic world, she lives in of touring and other really, very cool stuff.
-We out of many people would love to know what keeps her zen that many people may not know.
-If you like to get a good cook on, you now automatically have something in common with Bif.
-“I love nothing more than to surprise my friends and making their favorite meals and inversion.
-No one in my family has never been a vegan/vegetarian so I was alone in the ocean and gently introduce everyone slowly.
-I enjoy it, its fun”
+In her hectic world of touring and other very cool stuff, Bif expressed her love by unearthing zen in the simplest ways that can block out the noise when she needs it.
+If you like to get a good cook on, you now automatically have something in common with her.
+“I love nothing more than to surprise my friends and make their favorite meals and inversion.
+No one in my family has never been a vegan/vegetarian, so I was alone in the ocean and gently introduced everyone slowly.
+I enjoy it, it’s fun.”

-To those that may say Bif was one in a million or Lady Luck was stuck to her side, she made a valid point of how each humans success can be defined in multiple ways.
-“I think everyone’s story is exactly the same in regards to perseverance.
-Even If I wasn’t a singer and was a dishwasher I still would think it’s a success cleaning each dish.
-I always felt that way” She also mentioned how important it is to recognize how beautiful it is to simply and literally make it through the day without being struck by a vehicle in a busy city or not saying the words of ‘I can’t go on’ is a major milestone.
+To those that may say Bif Naked was one in a million or Lady Luck was stuck to her side in terms of making it, but she wants to clarify that each humans’ success can be defined in multiple ways.
+“I think everyone’s story is exactly the same regarding perseverance.
+Even If I wasn’t a singer and was a dishwasher, I still would think it’s a success cleaning each dish.
+I always felt that way.”
+Bif also added how important it is to recognize how beautiful it is to literally make it through the day without being struck by a vehicle in a busy city or not saying the words of ‘I can’t go on’ is a major milestone.

-I can’t express how rad it was to speak with Bif and hear the many sides that mak eup who she is.
-This will be one of the coolest things on my list that I have ever done, not just because I interviewed someone that has popular status but the fact that she was everything I could possibly imagine and so much more.
-There are very few people like her in the music industry but we are so lucky she is that very few.
+I can’t express how rad it was to speak with Bif and hear the many sides that make up who she is.
+This will no doubt be one of the coolest interviews I will ever do.
+There are very few people like her in the music industry, but we are so lucky she is that very few.